pxslip/db-studio/docs/reference/system/shares.md

 ## List Shares

-List all shares that exist in Directus.
+List all shares that exist in d9.

 ### Query Parameters